apache/qpid-site/input/components/java-broker/security.md

           support.<br/>The vulnerability does not apply if the Broker is configured to require SSL client authentication for all messaging connections.</p>
-          <p>Resolution: Users should upgrade the Qpid Java Broker to
+          <p>Resolution: Users should upgrade the Apache Qpid Broker for Java to
           version 6.0.3 or later (recommended).</p>
           <p>Mitigation: If upgrading is not possible, the
           vulnerability can be mitigated using an ACL file containing